Back to all terms

 Example:

-If your plan includes a dental benefit covering 80 percent of basic services, and you receive a $200 filling, the insurer reimburses $160 while you pay $40.
+If your Canadian dental plan includes a benefit covering 80 percent of basic services and you receive a filling, the insurer reimburses 80 percent of the eligible cost while you pay the remaining 20 percent through coinsurance, subject to any annual maximum on that benefit category.

 What to Watch For:

-Review your policy’s summary of benefits to understand what is covered and what exclusions apply.
-Each benefit may have its own annual or lifetime maximum and may require pre-authorization for certain procedures.
-Keep track of benefit renewals, as unused amounts usually do not carry over to the next year.
+Each benefit may have its own annual or lifetime maximum and may require pre-authorization for certain procedures, so reviewing the policy's summary of benefits is important to understand coverage and exclusions.
+Unused benefit amounts usually do not carry over to the next year, so tracking benefit renewals matters.

 Related Terms